-(1) The number of generations per year of a C. riparius population strongly depends on the temperature level and course throughout the year (Oppold et al. 2016).
-This leads to substantially different 'evolutionary speeds' among populations of different temperature regions with up to 3- fold different numbers of generations per year.
+(1) The number of generations per year of a C. riparius population strongly depends on the temperature conditions at the respective location throughout the year (Oppold et al. 2016).
+This leads to substantially different 'evolutionary speeds' among populations of different temperature regions with up to 3-fold different numbers of generations per year.
 Population genetic consequences of this temperature dependence are, however, not accounted for in current population genetic models used e.g. for coalescence analysis of demography and migration.
-The coalescence approach uses historical recombination events to infer past population sizes from the distribution of coalescence times (Ellegren & Galtier 2016).
-The inference is based on a uniform time index for coalescence events, i.e. an equal number of generations.
-It is currently not possible to correct for this and thus, their coalescence is fundamentally biased.
-Results of the MSMC analysis for the inference of Ne include this bias as soon as populations were separating from each other and when they are expected to have experienced different temperature regimes (see discussion below).
-Ne estimates of the recent past and the timing of separation events might thus be incorrect.
+The coalescence approach of MSMC2 uses historical recombination events to infer past population sizes from the distribution of coalescence times (Ellegren & Galtier 2016).
+The inference is based on a uniform time index for coalescence events, i.e. an equal number instead of differential numbers of generations among populations across temperature gradients.
+It is currently not possible to correct for this and thus, coalescence of multivoltine insect populations along climate gradients is fundamentally biased.
+Results of the MSMC2 analysis for the inference of N_e include this bias as soon as populations started separating from each other, i.e. when they are expected to have experienced different temperature regimes (see discussion below).
+N_e estimates of the recent past and the timing of separation events might thus be incorrect.
 Similarly, results of the gene flow analysis are based on the distribution of SNPs among populations.
 Populations from warmer regions can accumulate more polymorphisms while passing more generations (Oppold et al. 2016), which in turn might lead to an inflated migration rate estimate towards populations of cooler temperature regions (see discussion below).